Are red eyes a symptom of COVID-19?

 One of the hallmark symptoms of conjunctivitis is bloodshot, red eyes.

-Eye redness associated with conjunctivitis is only seen in about 1% to 3% of people infected with COVID-19, according to the American Academy of Ophthalmology (AAO).
+Eye redness associated with conjunctivitis is only seen in about 1% to 3% of people infected with COVID-19.

 • Fever